torqueforge/POODNYC-2016/outline.md

 * Do research on the methods in Enumerable, and make a presentation showing useful ways to enumerate over Arrays.
 * Play with adhoc/ruby_hierachy.rb file (you'll have to pull this folder into master) in irb and pry, and make a presentation.
 * Make a presentation about refinements: what they are, the scope in which they are active.
-* Factory explorations
-  * Fix the #successor Liskov violation
-  * Use const_get to make the factory we have open closed
-  * Do factory escalations
-      * What if you want the factory to be open to new subclasses? (metaprogramming, #const_get)
-      * What if you want better names?
-(Hash, YML, database list)
-      * What if you put the factory in a conversion method on Fixnum? (monkey patch)
-      * What if you want to disperse the logic that chooses the right class into the class that might be chosen (handler pattern)?